 Knowing what I know now, I would not have allowed them to give him Vicodin at 13 years old.
 I’m not sure what I would have done, I just wasn’t sure of the options at that time.

 Q: You’re right in that the dangers of opioid prescriptions weren’t widely known – even by doctors – 11 or 12 years ago.
 In fact, physicians were encouraged to keep patients out of pain.
 Underlying trauma, such as the sudden loss of someone close to you, though, is very common in people who become addicted.
-Taking alcohol or drinking can be a form of self-medication.
+Taking drugs or drinking alcohol can be a form of self-medication.

 A: Yes, I agree that he was definitely self-medicating his feelings of grief over the death of his friend.
 After Vicodin, of course, things escalated.
 By age 15, he was addicted to heroin.